 I do not know a lot ’bout the medical profession in Canada, but what I do know is that you must be willing to start all over again if you do decide to relocate to Canada.
 I am told, (not confirmed), that the medical exams in Nigeria is not recognized in Canada as such, many doctors who relocated from Nigeria into Canada, had to write their licensing exams all over again or some relocated to other countries where there is some sort of recognition.
 Please make your inquiries, ask questions and be well updated before planning this move as a medical doctor.

-The way I smile when I realise how merciful and grateful God has been to me!
+The way I smile when I realize how merciful and grateful God has been to me!
 Picture taken in Abuja, Nigeria by one of the best hands.
 Photography Credit: Godwin Oisi Photography.
 Top: My bigsis.
 IG: @Mofashionsmirror, Abuja, one of the clothes I “stole” from her.
 Location: Abuja, Nigeria

 Would my proof of funds be withheld by the Canada government?